-2.2 All school staff will read and understand part 1 and Annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education 2022

-(KCSiE) and review this guidance as part of annual INSET and via weekly bitesize training.
-In addition, 'Working together to Safeguard Children' (2018), and 'What to do if you are worried a child is being Abused' (2015).
+2.2 All school staff will read and understand part 1 and Annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education 2022 (KCSiE) and review this guidance as part of annual INSET and via weekly bitesize training.
+In Child Protection and safeguarding procedures School SOP 2023 Page 4 of 24 addition, 'Working together to Safeguard Children' (2018), and 'What to do if you are worried a child is being Abused' (2015).
 The school does track that school staff have read and understood the relevant statutory guidance, including that which is role specific.